thenaterhood/ti-programs/README.md

 Repository is laid out with plaintext files of source code in src, and .8xp files that can be loaded directly onto a TI calculator in 8xp.
 8xp files are not compiled files, but are a binary format.

+As its been some time since I've written and used any of these programs, these descriptions may not be fully accurate and some reverse engineering may be required to properly use the programs.

 * ATOMS: a simple program for creating and reading chemical symbols and creating orbital notations for atoms.